 Asset allocation.
 The first critical investment decision involves allocating your portfolio across major asset classes such as cash, bonds, stocks, and real estate.
 We recommend an allocation based on the time horizon for your spending goals and your personal preferences.
 We do not rely on "risk tolerance" surveys, as we believe in adjusting investing behavior to match your risk needs.
 For spending goals within the next ten years, we evaluate cash, bond funds, and bond ladders.
 For goals beyond ten years, we expand to include stocks and real estate.
 We generally favor a global stock allocation for maximum diversification and consider other factors like style and size, provided you are comfortable with the added complexity and committed to the long-term strategy.

 Investment selection.
 With a target asset allocation in place, we typically recommend investing in diversified, low-cost mutual funds or ETFs that passively replicate market indexes.
 These options offer adequate diversification, low turnover, and low costs.
 We do not favor actively managed funds or individual stock selection due to the well-documented evidence that most managers cannot outperform market indexes over the long run after accounting for operating expenses and tax impacts.
+Investment management strategy.
+We work with you to develop an investment strategy that you can adhere to in both normal and turbulent markets.
+Your behavior during market volatility will likely be the primary factor in your investment outcomes.
+We generally recommend formalizing an investment policy to maintain a regular discipline for rebalancing (or holding) and to promote rule-based actions that mitigate the negative effects of emotions during volatile financial markets.

 To be clear, we do not believe in market timing in any form.
 Effective market timing requires accurately predicting the market's direction twice in succession: once to leave or enter the market and again to re-enter or leave.
 We believe this has a very low probability of success and can impose high costs when unsuccessful.